MysterYxby/PFFNet/README.md

-# PFFNet: Progressive Feature Fusion Network for Remote Sensing Image Panshapening
+# PFFNet: A Progressive Feature Fusion Network for Remote Sensing Image Panshapening

 The code will be released when our paper is accepted for publication

-## 2025/9/5
+## 2025/12/10
 We submited the paper to desired journal.